-The online application for Summer 2022 enrollment to the Pathologists' Assistant Program will open on July 31, 2021.
-Please check back after that time to start your application.
+The online application for Summer 2023 enrollment to the Pathologists' Assistant Program opened mid-August 2022.
+It is available now to start your application anytime.
 Thank you!

 Minimum standards for admission to graduate programs at the University of Maryland, Baltimore are specified in the Graduate School catalog.
 Applicants also must take the Graduate Record Examination (GRE).
 Accepted applicants typically have competitive GRE scores and high undergraduate GPA.
 Strong preference is given to students who do well on the Verbal and Quantitative sections of the GRE, and have an Analytical Writing score of >4.5.In addition, the students’ undergraduate program must reflect the successful completion of at least one semester (3-5 credits) of the following coursework: biology, general chemistry, organic chemistry or biochemistry, microbiology, mathematics and English composition.
 The coursework must have been completed within the last nine years.

 The mission of the Pathologists' Assistant Program ("Program") of the Department of Pathology ("Department"), University of Maryland School of Medicine is to graduate allied health professionals, qualified by academic and practical training to assist in providing service in anatomic pathology under the direction and supervision of an anatomic pathologist.
 It is the responsibility of the Department's Admissions Committee to select applicants who are well qualified and prepared to complete the required training and who are most likely to become skilled, effective Pathologists' Assistants.
 Applicants and enrolled students will be evaluated not only on their scholastic achievement and ability, but also on their character, and intellectual, physical and emotional capacity.
 Among the criteria for admission, matriculation, and progression is the ability to meet the Program's Essential Requirement Functions.